What are Network Topologies?

 Advantages of Different Topologies

-Different network topologies offer unique advantages that can cater to specific needs and requirements.
-Here are some key benefits of various topologies:
+Different network topologies offer unique benefits that cater to various organizational needs.
+Here are some key advantages:

 • Bus: Simple and cost-effective for small networks.